Flotta

 Flotta (/ˈflɒtə/) is a small island in Orkney, Scotland, lying in Scapa Flow.
 The island is known for its large oil terminal and is linked by Orkney Ferries to Houton on the Orkney Mainland, Lyness on Hoy and Longhope on South Walls.
 The island has a population of about 80.

 History

-At the turn of the 20th century, the island was a quiet rural community like many other small islands of Orkney, but its sheltered location led to three major upheavals in the island in the century.
+At the turn of the 20th century, the island was a quiet rural community like many other small islands of Orkney, but its sheltered location led to three major upheavals on the island in the century.

 Until 1914, Flotta was a quiet farming community.
 In 1910, a population of 431 included two blacksmiths, four carpenters and three dressmakers.

+Neolithic

+The presence of a Burnt mound, a cairn and a tumulus indicates Neolithic inhabitation of the island, however any other traces were likely destroyed by periodic plowing of the fields on the island.